AndreaIdini/StarPilgrims/README.md

 ## Game Mechanics

 The main game mechanic is expanding and building through GUI, with an eye for realism in the quantities employed so no ridicolous exponential growth and upgrade popping up.
 It is quite "hardcore" with actions and decision that have consequences that can kill your playthrough and force you to start again.
-It takes some time to explore everything, but unfortunately there is no save mechanic as of yet.
+It takes some time to explore everything (latest playthrough took me 1h), but unfortunately there is no save mechanic as of yet.

-It is slightly story driven, no spoilers.
+It is slightly story driven, no spoilers here.

+I appreciate any feedback and PR you will like to provide, even just to make order and refactoring.

+## Notes

 ### Resources